mapbox/mapbox.js/STYLE.md

             user-select:auto;
     }

-An optional classname of `.map-fade` is added to `.map-tooltip` when you initially mouse over/out on an element.
+An optional className of `.map-fade` is added to `.map-tooltip` when you initially mouse over/out on an element.
 This is added when animation is set to true.
-This additional class provides an easy way to apply fading animation using css.
+This additional class provides an easy way to apply fading animation using CSS.
 The default styling look like this:

     .map-tooltip {
       opacity:1;